NETWAYS/gitlab-training/day1/06_Server/03_Gitlab_Installation.md

 This training focuses on a pre-installed GitLab instance.

-Each user gets access to NWS - https://nws.netways.de and an GitLab CE app.
+Each user gets access to NWS - https://nws.netways.de and a GitLab CE app.

 GitLab supports working with